wp-plugins/csv-2-post/readme.txt

 to the wrong posts during updating.
 The pro edition of CSV 2 POST takes things even further and when donations come in I move premium features into the free edition to be fair to the Wordpress community.

+1. No autoblogging limits at all
-1. Create posts, pages and custom post types.
+1. Create posts, pages and custom post types
-1. Update posts
+1. Systematic post updating or do it all at once
+1. Text-spinning to improve SEO
 1. Merge multiple .csv files
 1. Functionality exists to change .csv file path during project
-1. Create hierarchical categories.
+1. Create hierarchical categories
 1. Map category terms in data to exisiting categories
-1. Import custom field meta.
+1. Import custom field meta
-1. Free support from WebTechGlobal.
+1. Free support from WebTechGlobal
-1. Design your content using WYSIWYG editor.
+1. Design your content using WYSIWYG editor
-1. Import pre-made tags.
+1. Import pre-made tags
-1. Import images to Wordpress media gallery.
+1. Import images to Wordpress media gallery
-1. Customize post titles.
+1. Customize post titles
-1. Manage .csv files as long term data sources.
+1. Manage .csv files as long term data sources
-1. Adopt existing posts.
+1. Adopt existing posts
-1. Premium upgrade option when your site needs it.
+1. Premium upgrade option when your site needs it
-1. Generate tags using any text data.
+1. Generate tags using any text data
-1. YouTube video tutorials linked from specific forms for faster training.
-1. Works with most .csv files.
+1. Works with most .csv files
-1. Imports data to custom table.
+1. Imports data to custom table
-1. Create image attachments.
+1. Create image attachments
-1. WordPress styled interface.
+1. WordPress styled interface
-1. Sandbox design for easy upgrading.
+1. Sandbox design for easy upgrading
-1. No advertising.
+1. No advertising
-1. Help text for every feature.
+1. Help text for every feature
-1. Log system to trace staff or even clients steps great if something goes wrong.
+1. Log system to trace staff or even clients steps great if something goes wrong
+1. More updates planned
+1. Free support
-1. More updates planned.
+1. More updates coming
-1. Dedicated developer on-hand most days.
+1. Services available

 == Installation ==